johannah/trajectories/README.md

 # Chasing a goal in a dangerous world
 ### Planning with conditional generative models of the environment

-This gif shows our MCTS agent (green) trying to catch the yellow goal while avoiding the cyan obstacles.
-A dynamics model is learned from  latent representations of the environment and used to plan agent actions.
+This gif shows our green MCTS agent trying to catch the yellow goal while avoiding the cyan/blue obstacles.
+We learned a dynamics model of the agent-independent environment and use this imagined future to select actions at every state.

 ![alt_text](https://github.com/johannah/trajectories/blob/master/imgs/10-step-fast.gif)